ffang0224/foodify-app/README.md

 ## Environment Variables:

-For Google Maps, Firebase credentials or other API keys, create a `.env` file at the root level and add any necessary keys in the format:
+For Google Maps, Firebase credentials or other API keys, create a `.env` file at the root level in frontend folder and add any necessary keys in the format:

 ```
 REACT_APP_GOOGLE_API_KEY=...